 Learn how to get a divorce in Portugal and how the process works, including the difference between mutually agreed divorces and contested ones.

 Portugal is one of Europe’s divorce capitals, but it’s regulations don’t differ significantly from most other countries.
-Divorces in Portugal can be mutually agreed or contested, and there are different processes involved depending on whether you have children or not.
+Divorces in Portugal can be mutually agreed upon or contested.
+There are different processes involved depending on whether you have children or not.
 Learn about the basics here.

 Rates of divorce in Portugal

 In recent years, Portugal has had a remarkably high divorce rate – with around 70% of marriages ending in divorce.
 While this figure seems incredibly high, it’s below the 2012 peak – when 73.7% of marriages broke up.